 • Core retention: replenishment (for consumables), win‑back, VIP/loyalty nurture.

-If a platform can’t stand up these flows quickly with strong personalization, it’s not a fit, no matter how good the campaign builder looks.
+If a platform can’t set up these flows quickly with strong personalization, it’s not the right choice, no matter how nice the campaign builder looks.

 Data, Attribution, and QBR‑Proof Reporting